 Maintenance on your property is paramount; it ensures you keep your biggest investment in its best condition and helps you avoid costly repairs.
 In this post, let’s highlight radon and its threat to your investment and your health.

 Radon is a cancer-causing radioactive gas.
-It is odorless and colorless, and is mostly concentrated in the lowest point in a home-the basement or crawl space.
-It comes from the natural (radioactive) breakdown of uranium in soil, rock and water.
+It is odorless and colorless and is mostly concentrated in the lowest point in a home basement or crawl space.
+It comes from the natural (radioactive) breakdown of uranium in soil, rock, and water.
 A family whose home has radon levels of 4 pCi/l is exposed to approximately 35 times as much radiation as the Nuclear Regulatory Commission would allow if that family was standing next to the fence of a radioactive waste site.
 (25 mrem limit, 800 mrem exposure).

 Many national and world health organizations recommend testing your home for radon because testing is the only way to know your home’s radon levels.
 There are no immediate symptoms to alert you to the presence of radon.
 It typically takes years of exposure before any problems surface.

 Are you at risk?
 Here’s a map of the high-risk radon levels in Portland: Radon Risk Map